mezo-org/mezod/deployment/native/README.md

 ### 1. Prepare environment file

+Copy the `testnet.env.example` and create your own file `testnet.env`.

 For the validator to be successfully deployed, it's necessary to fill the environment file (in case of testnet it's `testnet.env`).